openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/instance_segmentation.rst

 1. ``otx export`` exports a trained Pytorch `.pth` model to the OpenVINO™ Intermediate Representation (IR) format.

 It allows running the model on the Intel hardware much more efficient, especially on the CPU.
-Also, the resulting IR model is required to run POT optimization.
+Also, the resulting IR model is required to run PTQ optimization.
 IR model consists of 2 files: ``openvino.xml`` for weights and ``openvino.bin`` for architecture.

 2. We can run the below command line to export the trained model and save the exported model to the ``outputs/**_export/openvino`` folder.